lukestagoll/chip-8/README.md

 - `FX65` - Loads values of memory starting at address I into V0 to VX (inclusive).
 I is not modified.

 ### Current Limitations
-- 34 out of 35 opcodes implemented
-- Program execution stops when unimplemented opcodes are encountered
+- Program exits when unknown opcodes are encountered.

 ### Tested ROMs